Dr Ozge Eyice-Broadbent

 - Environmental Microbiology (Module Organiser) (BIO341)

 My research interest has centred on the microbial ecology of natural and engineered ecosystems, which includes understanding the diversity, structure and function of microbial communities.
-I mainly work on terrestrial environments and wastewater treatment plants using advanced molecular techniques and traditional microbiology tools.
+I mainly work on anoxic sediments and wastewater treatment plants using advanced molecular techniques and traditional microbiology tools.
+My research has been mainly funded by NERC, the Leverhulme Trust and EU.